Topkatopp/csp/README.md

 # csp

-information if you wanna run compile write in cmd: 'csp file'
+information if you wanna run compile write in cmd: 'csp {file name}'

 recomendation set the csp folder to the %PATH%